MxSxC1/MxSxC1Warning/README.md

 #EVERYTHING IS TESTED, BUT ONLY ON OUR SETUP, AND THINGS CHANGE, YOU WOULD BE STUPID TO BLINDLY RUN ANY OF OUR SCRIPTS WITHOUT TESTING

-#POWERSHELL WITH ELEVATION - REALLY REALLY DO NOT DO THIS, THOUGH SOME OF OUR SCRIPTS NEED IT, WE DO NOT ADVISE
+#POWERSHELL WITH ELEVATION - REALLY REALLY DO NOT DO THIS, THOUGH SOME OF OUR SCRIPTS NEED IT, WE DO NOT ADVISE IT...

 #You can use elevator[removed].xxx (Wolverine) to spawn with changed ExecutionPolicy and elevation.
+This is very very very dangerous!

 #THIS SCRIPT IS NOT RELEASED CURRENTLY, IT IS NOTHING GROUND BREAKING, IT IS JUST TOO DANGEROUS...